-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Improve the use of technology in instruction by: a.
-Identifying online training, coaching, new hardware, or other support teachers may need to support student learning and effective interventions. a.
-Two new laptop labs purchased to replace obsolete computers. a. \$27,000 a. \$25,805 b.
-Maintaining a one-to-one student/device ratio in grades 3-8. b.
-Replacement laptops purchased. b. \$5,000 b. \$4,905 c.
-Contracted MCSOS expert provided technology support c. \$54,000 c. \$54,000
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Improve the use of technology in instruction by: a.Identifying online training, coaching, new hardware, or other support teachers may need to support student learning and effective interventions. a.IPads were purchased for each teacher to access new educational applications. a. \$35,000 a. \$7,750 b.Maintaining a one-to-one student/device ratio in grades 3-8. b.
+Replacement laptops were ordered for damaged machines but all were still under warranty.
+Two replacement laptop labs were purchased for obsolete computers. b. \$5,000 b. \$ 26,192 c.
+Provide each student with headsets for a 1-1 device so that each can make most effective use of the device. c.
+New headphones were purchased for all students c. \$5,000 c. \$946